 Well it's folk Jim, but not as we know it!
 Cordelia brings the sensibility of Bon Iver and Laura Marling to her writing and with the input of producer Tim Bidwell, has turned out a body of work of breathtaking beauty.

-London 2003/4, The Rocks shows were hipper than hip.
-Sharing bills with Art Brut, Eighties Matchbox, Futureheads, The Libertines and The Rakes, this indie rock, pop punk collection of misfits were at the eye of the storm.
+Hip London band The Rocks shared bills with Art Brut, Eighties Matchbox, Futureheads, The Libertines and The Rakes,and this indie rock, pop punk collection of misfits were always at the eye of the storm.

 Jen's song Hushabye was based on a fable of a guy who had a secret.
 Unable to tell the secret to anyone, he went to the forest and told it to a tree.
 The tree was cut down and made into a violin.
 The violin was played and the secret came out.
 Jen is clearly bonkers but her sophisticated tunes combine folk, jazz, swing and rockabilly with a fabulous indie sensibility that has made her a Steve Lamacq favourite at BBC 6 Music.